OMX

 • Does not execute code changes directly — delegates all implementation to team-executor workers

-• Avoids aggressive task splitting when work is not clearly decomposable; under-staffing beats over-coordination
+• Does not split tasks aggressively when work is not clearly decomposable; under-staffing beats over-coordination

 • Does not override explicit user-selected worker counts or role configurations